redjacketKR/PIDBench/README.md

 The folder processing button has been removed to streamline the workflow.

 Thank you for your continued support and feedback.
 This update aims to provide a more robust and user-friendly experience for PID tuning analysis.

+For Discord:

+📢 **PIDBench v0.9.1 Now Available!**

+I'm excited to release PIDBench v0.9.1 with several improvements:

+⚠️ **Setup Note:** Please **__completely uninstall the previous version__** before installing v0.9.1 due to package updates.

+✅ Fixed config file location (now in Documents folder) ✅ More reliable file decoding
+✅ New Legend On/Off button
+✅ Optimized default screen size
+✅ Added tuning guide links
+✅ Resolved Numpy error messages

+**How to use:**
+1️⃣ Select source directory
+2️⃣ Click "PROCESS"
+3️⃣ Wait for analysis
+4️⃣ Hit "PLOT"
+5️⃣ Toggle Legend as needed

+The folder processing button has been removed for a more streamlined experience.

+Enjoy the enhanced PID tuning analysis, and feel free to share your feedback!

+Note: For the Discord version, I've used Discord's markdown syntax for bold and underline, as Discord doesn't support inline color styling.
+The underlined and bold text will stand out, emphasizing the importance of uninstalling the previous version.

 --------------------